anthezium/CS510-Advanced-Topics-in-Concurrency/Assignment_3/README.md

 `queue->head` (no opportunity for helping).

-If our observations are not spread across a concurrent dequeue (that is, `queue->head` has not changed), then we have two cases to consider.
-Either
+If our observations are not spread across a concurrent dequeue (that is, `queue->head` has not changed), then we have two cases to consider:
 * The queue is empty, or it was just empty, and there is an incomplete enqueue afoot which has yet to update `queue->tail`.
 This is the case when our observations of `queue->head` and `queue->tail` are equal.
 In this situation,